bichikim/vuex-keg-request/README.md

-# Vuex-keg-resolve
+# Vuex-keg-request
-> a keg to resolve Promise
+> a keg to request